caelumproject/CaelumToken/documentation/README.md

 ---
 If for whatever reason you want to stop being a masternode on CLM, you can do so by repeating the steps in section **Become a masternode**, only replacing the `depositCollateral` in the dropdown box with the `withdrawCollateral` function.

+**You must execute this one masternode at a time!** This means, for every masternode you want to stop, you need to make this function call.

 This will send your tokens back and remove you from the masternode reward list.
 Please note that you can only enter as masternode again on the next round.